Sainte-Rose (provincial electoral district)

-Sainte-Rose (/fr/) is a provincial electoral district in Quebec, Canada that elects members to the National Assembly of Quebec.
-It is located within the city of Laval, Quebec.
+Sainte-Rose (/fr/) is a provincial electoral district in Quebec, Canada, that elects members to the National Assembly of Quebec.
+It is located within the city of Laval.

 It was created for the 2012 election from parts of Fabre and Vimont electoral districts.

 Including its predecessor ridings (Vimont from 1981 to 2012 and Fabre before that), Sainte-Rose has voted for the governing party in every election since 1970.